Static Hashing

 The hashing seed can also be provided, at compile time, via the environment variable

-numbers that must be specified in Rust array literal format.
+RHAI_AHASH_SEED, with four u64 numbers that must be specified in Rust array literal format.

-If a hashing seed is also set via rhai::config::hashing::set_ahash_seed
+If a hashing seed is also set via rhai::config::hashing::set_ahash_seed,

 this environment variable has no effect.